Avaiga/taipy-doc/docs/knowledge_base/tips/long_callbacks/index.md

-Tasks in web applications can take a lot of time, which can lead to problems with communication between the server (Python application) and the client (web browser).
+Tasks (server side functions) in web applications can take a lot of time, which can lead to problems with communication between the server (Python application) and the client (web browser).

 ![Long Running Callbacks](long_running_callbacks.png){width=100%}